 The Robert W. Yeagy Colloquium Series brings outstanding mathematicians from across the country and from within our own department to speak on topics of interest to the mathematics and statistics community.

 Graduate teaching assistants are granted faculty parking privileges and a large degree of teaching autonomy.
-They have complete responsibility for two sections of an undergraduate math course.
+They have complete responsibility for one or two sections of an undergraduate math course.
 Graduate assistants who do not teach perform other duties at the rate of 20 hours per week.
 These duties include grading for faculty, serving in department computer labs, assisting with a professor's classes, or serving as a research assistant for a professor.

 Some summer support is generally available for continuing graduate students.
 More information on graduate assitantships and employment can be found here on the Graduate School website.